Lochy2000/eventify-frontend/README.md

   - Ensured consistent behavior across browsers

 ## Deployment
 The frontend application is deployed on Heroku.
+You can access the live application at [https://eventify-react-ff1e525f1dc0.herokuapp.com/](https://eventify-react-ff1e525f1dc0.herokuapp.com/).

 ### Local Deployment
 1. Clone this repository: